Greetings from Ahalia Ayurveda Medical College!

 The world today is in the middle of an unprecedented global public health crisis.
 In Ayurveda, our Acharyas have mentioned such calamities under the broad heading ‘Janapadodhwamsa’.
 The word ‘Janapadadhwamsa’ comprises of two words ‘Janapada’ (large population) & ‘Udhwamsa’ (destruction) which means the diseases affecting a large number of people.
 Most of the concepts of Ayurveda on Janapadodhwamsa are found relevant to current theories of pandemic.
 Prajnaparadha (intellectual blasphemy) and Adharma (activities contributing to destruction of sustaining principles of life and nature) are its potential causative factors.
 The remedies advised by Acharyas include performing yagna, bali etc and observing dharma.
 For proper therapeutic efficacy of medicine during such times, efforts have to be made to enhance the potency of herbs which can be achieved by yagna, bali etc. as mentioned in Vedas.

-We are happy to inform you that the Atharva Veda Bhaishajya Yagna and National Seminar “Ātharvanī 2021”, is being held in Ahalia Health Heritage & Knowledge Village, Palakkad, between 17th and 21st April 2021.
+We are happy to inform you that the Atharva Veda Bhaishajya Yagna and National Seminar “Ātharvanī 2021”, held at Ahalia Health Heritage & Knowledge Village, Palakkad, between 17th and 21st April 2021.
 Holding fast to the principle of keeping the causes for disease at bay, this Pancha divaseeya ‘Atharva Veda Bhaishajya Yagna’, a powerful five day yagna is performed at the Ahalia campus, for the first time in Kerala.

 Ahalia Health Heritage & Knowledge Village, Palakkad, situated in serene environment in the valley of Western Ghats, is the largest integrated campus in Kerala.
 Nestled amid acres of greenery, the Ahalia campus is an epitome of well-preserved ecosystem.
 The Atharva Veda Bhaishajya Yagna and the National Seminar “Ātharvanī 2021” have been organised to facilitate the purification of the environment and enlighten our minds with supreme knowledge (Brahmam).